 For shorter hikes where you aren’t worried about losing weight and muscle mass, reduce your fat intake and increase the quantity of carbs and protein.

 Choose food with real, high-quality ingredients

 There’s a reason nutrition is paramount here at Backpacker's Pantry — active bodies should be fueled with high-quality ingredients.
 Every freeze dried hiking meal we release is specifically designed for outdoor adventurers.

 For example, we know that you need salt during physical activity, but not too much.
-We’re also on a mission to eradicate empty calories, so we don't use cheap alternatives or add any preservatives or colorings to meals.
+We’re also on a mission to eradicate empty calories, so we don't use cheap alternatives or any preservatives or colorings to our meals.
 The result is delicious, nutritious meals that are perfectly suited for time spent outside.